 Puljujarvi got things started Tuesday with a goal and an assist in a 6-0 waltz against the expansion Seattle Kraken, looking right at home on a line with captain Connor McDavid and newcomer Zach Hyman.
-Of course, that’s exactly where fans hope to see Puljujarvi playing this season.
+Of course, that’s exactly where fans hope to see Puljujarvi earning his keep this season.

 Yesterday, I was listening to TSN 1260’s Dustin Nielson talking about Puljujarvi on his show, projecting how many points he might get this season.
 While Nielson wasn’t willing to go with 70 points, he said 60 seemed realistic.
 Jesse’s career high, 25, came in 55 games last season.

 Along the same lines, Paul Almeida of @AzorcanGlobal posted a Twitter poll asking who’d compile the most points this season.
 He listed Puljujarvi, Matt Tkachuk of Calgary, who put up 77 points in 2018-19, Pierre-Luc Dubois of Winnipeg, who potted 64 with Columbus a few years ago, and Vancouver’s Brock Boeser, who had seasons of 55 and 56 points back-to-back.
 Almost 60 per cent of people who responded had Puljujarvi leading in points.
 Sure.